 The placement of buildings, structures, fences, lighting and fixtures on each site shall not interfere with traffic circulation, safety, appropriate use and enjoyment of adjacent properties.

 At any driveway, a visibility triangle shall be provided in which nothing shall be erected, placed, planted or allowed to grow so as to materially impede vision from within motor vehicles between a height of three feet and eight feet above the average center-line grades of the intersecting street and driveway, said triangle being bounded by the intersection of the street line and the edges of a driveway and a line joining points along said lines 20 feet distant from their projected intersection.

 Adequate illumination shall be provided to parking lots and other areas for vehicular and pedestrian circulation.
 In no case shall freestanding illumination devices be installed to a height exceeding 15 feet in a residential district.
-All illumination shall be directed and/or shielded so as not to shine beyond the perimeter of the site or interfere with traffic.

 All areas designed for vehicular use shall be paved with a minimum of either a three-inch bituminous asphalt concrete, a six-inch portland cement concrete pavement, or other surface, such as brick, cobblestone or gravel, as approved by the Town Engineer.